Cgortows/90s-Video-Game-Market-Analysis/README.md

 # How Microsoft might of viewed the 90s Video Game market
 This analysis explores the videogame industry in the 90s.
 Specifically from the point of view of Microsoft and the possibility of them joining the console market.
-I will break down the data step by step and show what specific steps Microsoft could take to maximize their first entry into the Console Wars.
+I will break down the data step by step and show what specific steps Microsoft could take to maximize their first entry into the Home Console Wars.

 ## Deciding Where to Start
-If we sort Global sales by year we can see that the last four years of the 90s is the bulk of sales.
+If we sort Global sales by year we can see that the last four years of the 90s is the bulk of individual game sales.
 So we will be focusing from 1996-1999

 When it comes to Platforms, Nintento and Playstation have a massive lead over PC.
 Thus we will exclude PC Sales from this analysis.